gregology/gregology.github.io/_posts/2010-04-19-islands-to-start-a-new-country.md

 Climate: Not too yucky
 Area: 2km^2
 Location: Middle of the Pacific Ocean, 24°41′S 124°47′W
-This island is my favourite for conquering, it&#8217;s in the middle of nowhere and no one visits it.
+This island is my favourite for conquering, it's in the middle of nowhere and no one visits it.
 It has a lagoon to harbour ships and hopefully fresh water though a Ghyben-Herzberg Lens.

 Although not an island **Bir Tawil** is also worth a mention.
 [<img src="/wp-content/uploads/2010/04/300px-Egypt_location_map.svg_.png" alt="" title="Bir Tawil" width="100%" height="auto"/>][9]